How to build a Vue.js Word (DOC and DOCX) viewer using Nutrient

 If you can’t see your Word file rendered in the browser, make sure you actually uploaded a DOC or DOCX file inside the public directory.

 In the demo application, you can open different Word files by clicking the Open Word button.
-You can add signatures, annotations, stamps, and more.
+After conversion, you can add signatures, annotations, stamps, and more to the PDF.

 A note about fonts